brandonngithub/calculator/README.md

 ## ~ calculator ~
 <p>The fifth project from TheOdinProject (Foundations Course).</p>
 <p>A calculator for calculating simple arithmetic expressions.
 Built using HTML, CSS, and JavaScript.
 All basic operations (add, subtract, multiply, divide, modulo) is supported.
 Operations performed follow BEDMAS precedence.
-Also comes with options to backspace or clear input.</p>
+Also comes with options to backspace and clear input.</p>

 ## Tech Used:
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)